WHAT COLORS ARE BEST FOR SOUTHERN EXPOSURE?

 4. BENJAMIN MOORE BALLET WHITE OC 9

-Ballet White is one of the lighter neutrals on this page and is great if you’re looking for a versatile, easy choice.
+Ballet White is one of the lighter neutrals on this page, with an LRV of almost 72.
+This is a GREAT color if you’re looking for a versatile, easy choice.
 However, it WILL wash out in a WELL-lit south-facing room.

-If you want a color that’s similar to Ballet White, Sherwin Williams White Duck and Shoji White are similar as they’re also cream hybrids.
-The BIG differences are that they have a bit less yellow-cream than Ballet White and are a stitch lighter.
+If you want a color similar to Ballet White, Sherwin Williams White Duck and Shoji White are similar as they’re also cream hybrids.
+The BIG differences are that they have a bit less yellow cream than Ballet White and are a stitch lighter.

 5. BENJAMIN MOORE EDGECOMB GRAY OC 173

-Edgecomb Gray is a light-depth greige-taupe that is balanced QUITE nicely between gray and beige.
-In a south-facing room, you could expect it to lean a BIT more into its warmer side, without going entirely beige.
+Edgecomb Gray is a light-depth greige-taupe nicely balanced between gray and beige.
+In a south-facing room, it might lean a bit more toward the warmer side without becoming entirely beige.

 Photo via V1 Real Estate Photography